Performance

 Who can apply to the Performance Foundation?

-The Foundation is open to junior players (born 2008–2014), disability and inclusive athletes of all ages, and – in future rounds – young adult players (born 2003-2007) competing internationally.
+The Foundation is open to junior players (born 2008–2014), disability and inclusive athletes of all ages, and young adult players (born 2003-2008) competing internationally.
 Please refer to the Eligibility Criteria section for full details.

-The first application window opens in September 2025, with a second round in March 2026.
+The next application window opens in April 2026, with a second round in September 2026.
 Each window will remain open for approximately one month.

 Successful applicants will receive: